What is a bonus? 7 most commonly offered bonuses in India

 Some bonuses are paid quarterly, others annually, and some are one-time payments, while others are recurring.
 The type of bonus an employee receives depends on factors like job role, seniority, contributions, and the organisation’s structure.

-Here is a look at some of the common types of bonuses and how they are paid:
+Here is a look at some of the common types of bonuses, how they are paid, and their taxation rules:

 Diwali bonus